 }

+WAITING FOR THE RESULTS HERE.

 8.4.
 Likelihood analysis in SECR

 SECR allows the user to simulate data and fit a suite of models with various detection functions and covariate responses.
 As we saw in Chapter 5, secr uses the standard R model specification framework, defining the dependent and independent variable relationship using tildes (e.g., y ~ x).
 Thus, in secr we might have g0 ~ behavior or sigma ~ time; when left unspecified or set to 1 (e.g., g0 ~ 1), this will default to a model with no covariates that is constant. .
 Additionally, we can specify covariates in secr on density, which are set for example as D ~ habitat.